mvolkmann/MyUnixEnv/notes/GoNotes.md

       fix helps make the necessary changes to your programs."
   - `go get {pkg1} {pkg2} ...`
     - downloads and installs packages and their dependencies
-  - `go build {file-name}.go`
+  - `go build`
-    - builds an executable that includes everything needed to run
+    - builds an executable for the package in the current directory that includes everything needed to run and places it in the current directory
+    - the executable can be moved anywhere
     - Go tools do not need to be installed in order to execute the result
   - `go install {pkg-name}`
-    - builds a package and installs it in the directory in GOBIN
+    - builds a package and installs it in $GOBIN which must be set
+    - can omit pkg-name if if the package directory
+  - `go clean -i {pkg-name}`
+    - deletes the executable for the package from $GOBIN
+    - can omit pkg-name if if the package directory
   - `go run {file-name}.go`
     - runs a program without producing an executable
   - `go test`